aiday-mar/EPFL/Applied Data Analysis/Course_Notes.md

 ```
 Here we penalize very high or very low weights.

-To deal with the topic detection problem, to get the TF-IDF matrix you can multiple the docs*topics matrix by the word*topics matrix.
+To deal with the topic detection problem, to get the TF-IDF matrix you can multiple the docs x topics matrix by the word x topics matrix.
+Then the differences of the component wise elements, squared and summed is the latent semantic analysis.
+You can dins the SVD of the matrix TF-IDF and then the diagonal matrix will capiture the importance of the topics.